9 Best Parks in Boston

 Summer fun at the Frog Pond, Boston Common | Photo Copyright: Stillman Rogers Photography

 Shakespeare on the Common is one of the most popular annual events, a series of free evening performances during July and August.
 There are ample benches and perches for resting, with trees scattered throughout the park for shade.
-Winter activities at the Common include ice-skating on Frog Pond and the annual tree lighting ceremony.
+Winter activities at the Common include ice skating on Frog Pond and the annual tree lighting ceremony.

-The Commons can be reached by T (subway) via the green line Boylston Street stop at the southern side, or the red and green line Park Street stop in the northeast corner.
+The Commons can be reached by T (subway) via the green line Boylston Street stop at the southern side, or the red and green line Park Street stop on the northeast corner.
 Beneath the Commons, there is also an underground parking garage with an entrance on Charles Street, although drivers will find the rates quite steep.

 Rose Kennedy Fitzgerald Greenway